saharavitan/webpt/README.md

 ## Make Request Attributes

-Short Form    | Description
+Attributes    | Description
 ------------- |-------------
 request | Create a request

-## find Attributes
+## Find Functions

-Short Form    | Description
+Functions    | Description
 ------------- |-------------
-tag | Exports all found objects, some tag must be written in the function attrs | Exports the value of the attribute from the tag
+tag | Exports all found objects, some tag must be written in the function attr | Exports the value of the attribute from the tag mails | Get mails from source

 ## Request Analysis Attributes

-Short Form    | Description
+Attributes    | Description
 ------------- |-------------
 method | Type of method
 protocol | Type of protocol (GET, POST...)